 The VISA office will submit the E-3 petition to USCIS if the applicant wishes to change their immigration status inside the U.S.

 How can an application for an extension be made?

 Scholars in E-3 status have two options for extending their stay:

 - They may return to Australia and re-apply at the U.S. embassy or consulate with the same documentation that is required for an original application, or

 - They may have their employer file form I-129 with USCIS, through VISA office.
 This option does not require the employee to leave the U.S., but requires a USCIS fee of $325 and can take approximately 4-6 months to receive an approval.
 Please note that the E-3 extension petition is not eligible for premium processing and the 240 day automatic extension rule does not apply.

-Contact the Visa & International Services Administration (VISA) office at least 6 months prior to your current end date to process the extension application in a timely manner to avoid a gap in employment.
+Contact the Visa and Immigration Services Administration (VISA) office at least 6 months prior to your current end date to process the extension application in a timely manner to avoid a gap in employment.